Demultiplexing Video: Analog to Digital Format

 First of all, what is demultiplexing video?
-Video is often recorded in a multiplexed format when multiple camera angles are recorded form a CCTV to VHS cassette tape.
-This format rapidly alternates as it plays in a linear fashion from the tape.
-Camera angles must then be independently examined for forensic video analysis it becomes necessary to examine these camera angles in a linear fashion independently.
-The De-multiplexing process selects the best frame from each camera view and divides them into their own independent feeds or video clips for examination.
+Video is often recorded in a multiplexed format when multiple camera angles are recorded from CCTV to VHS cassette tape.
+This format rapidly alternates as it plays in linear fashion from the tape.
+Camera angles must then be independently examined for forensic video analysis.
+The demultiplexing process selects the best frame from each camera view and divides them into their own independent feeds or video clips for examination.

 DEPLEX PRO IMAGE INSERT

-De-multiplexing equipment is available to the public for purchase, but can be difficult to operate, have compatibility issues and be difficult to find.
-Typically the De-multiplexing equipment is old and outdated.
-An advantage to using professional demultiplexing services, such as those offered by Video Forensic Expert, is that we can generate the De-multiplexed video feeds and also create digital video files for analysis and courtroom use.
+While demultiplexing equipment is available for public purchase, it can prove difficult to operate and compatibility issues often arise.
+One advantage to using professional demultiplexing services, such as those offered by Video Forensic Expert, is that we can quickly and easily generate demultiplexed video feeds and create digital video files for analysis and courtroom use.

-Here at Video Forensic Expert, we use DePlex Pro from Ocean Systems to digitally de-multiplex VHS cassette tapes and other types of analog footage used as video evidence.
-This application is expensive and sometimes difficult to operate, which is why we offer it as an advanced recovery service.
-In addition, if this type of investigation is going to be used in litigation or a court of law, a qualified forensics technician or forensics expert MUST perform the investigation for it to be considered accurate in litigation or a court of law.
+Video Forensic Expert uses dPlex® Pro from Ocean Systems to digitally demultiplex VHS cassette tapes and other types of analog footage used as video evidence.
+This application is both expensive and time-consuming, which is why we offer it as an advanced recovery service.
+It is also important to note that a qualified forensics technican or expert MUST perform the invesitgation in order for it to be considered accurate in litigation or a court of law.

 DEPLEX PRO INSERT

-The De-multiplexing video investigation requires a playable VHS tape with sufficient quality.
-If the VHS cassette tape doesn’t play back smoothly or picture quality is suffering, the investigation could be unsuccessfully.
-In order for the investigation to be successful the tools need to be able to identify the various camera angles accurately in order to sift through them to independent video streams.
-We have VHS playback decks available that have sophisticated tracking functions that will align the VHS cassette tape film against the playback head to optimize the best quality tracking and ultimately the best quality playback to capture from.
-Below are some examples of the difference in quality between a VHS tape that is tracked well and a VHS tape that is tracked in correctly.
+The demultiplexing video investigation requires a playable VHS tape with sufficient quality.
+Should the tape fail to play back smoothly or picture quality is mediocre, the investigation could be unsuccessfully.
+Tools need to accurately identify all camera angles in order to sift through independent video streams.
+We utilize VHS playback decks with sophisticated tracking functions that align tape film against the playback head, providing the best quality playback to capture from.
+Below are examples of quality differences between correctly and incorrectly tracked VHS tapes.
+Contact the Video Forensic Expert team for further information on the demultiplexing services we provide.

 INSERT TRACKING QUALITY DIFFERENCE